-For my dissertation, I will identify how behavioral plasticity of closely related seabird species reduces competition and enables them to coexist as breeders at recently restored islands in New Zealand.
+For my dissertation, I am investigating how closely related seabird species recolonize restored islands in New Zealand.

 Quantifying the effects of early competition on fitness and niche specialization: A natural experiment in a restored ecosystem